Code-Institute-Submissions/travel-quiz-js/README.md

 ## Why is this project unique?
 <p>There are many accomodation and flight comparison sites out there, but you need to know
 the destination prior to researching.
-There are also quizzes out there to help you make a decision on your destination.
+There are also very simple quizzes out there to help you make a decision on your destination.
 As far as I can see there is not a site to combine all the neccessary steps to travel, from researching the best place for you, to booking your trip.
-As you can see in the `Releases` section, the amount and specificity of the questions will increase and therefore the quiz will be unique within itself.</p>
+As you can see in the **Releases** section, the amount and specificity of the questions will increase and therefore the quiz will be unique within itself.</p>

 </div>